ismartcoding/e-ink-viewable-theme/README.md

 # E-ink Viewable Theme

-A theme to make the Chrome has better view in ink screen.
+A theme to make Chrome viewable in e-ink screen.

 ## How to use